-11th and 12th grade students who fall behind 30 or more credits have an opportunity to apply to Lee V. Pollard High School to make up their credits for graduation.
-Students must have a good attendance record and a positive behavior history.
-Students will be dropped from Santiago High School, however, a space will be reserved for them to return when they are no longer deficient in credits.
+11th and 12th grade students who fall behind 30 or more credits may have an opportunity to attend Lee.
+V.

+Pollard High School to make up credits for graduation.

+Students must have good attendance and a positive behavior history.
 Seniors must be enrolled at Santiago High School during the last semester of their senior year to graduate from Santiago High School.
+Acceptance to Lee V. Pollard